SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/13uPKVnooFowpoxRBZJH71iIbHUyoOokdn_RCDvp_RHI/doc-with-comments.md

 Allow anyone to nominate or apply to be a core contributor.

-No clear process has been implemented, we will come up with it based on the demand and interest
+No clear process has been implemented, we will come up with it based on the demand and interest.

-For initial implementation: publish list of core contributors and have a week period for further manual nominations.
+For initial implementation: publish a list of core contributors and have a week period for further manual nominations.
 To be confirmed by the initial list, through discussion.
 Aim to be lenient initially.

-Contributor List will be aggregated as an excel list going froward
+Contributor List will be aggregated as an Excel list going forward